twistershark/socio/README.md

   <img alt="License" src="https://img.shields.io/badge/license-MIT-brightgreen">

-## Screenshots:
+## Description:

 #### This project helps a donor on signing up in your non-profit donation plan.
 After they complete the form, they'll start receiving monthly links on their emails to donate their choosen value to your organization.
-##### This project utilizes ViaCep API to fill out all the address fields after the donor enters his postal code.
+#### This project utilizes ViaCep API to fill out all the address fields after the donor enters his postal code.
 All payments are generated using PagSeguro's  Boleto API.

+## Screenshots:

   <p align="center">
   <img alt="Home" width="500px" src="uploads/home.png">